jethornton/flexgui/docs/source/controls.rst

 .. note:: Jog Plus/Minus buttons use the `Axis Index`_ Jog Y Plus is jog_plus_pb_1

-.. note:: Jog Mode Selector reads the ini entry [DISPLAY] INCREMENTS and if not found only Continuous will show up as an option
+.. note:: Jog Mode Selector reads the ini entry [DISPLAY] INCREMENTS and if not found only Continuous will show up as an option.

+.. warning:: [DISPLAY] INCREMENTS must be a comma seperated list or it will be ignored

 The following settings are from the DISPLAY section of the ini file if found.
 ::